apache/cloudstack-www/blog/2021-03-03-apache-cloudstack-lts-maintenance-release.md

 software platform that allows users to build feature-rich public and private cloud environments.
 CloudStack includes an intuitive user interface and rich API for managing the compute, networking, software, and storage resources.
-The project became an Apache top-level project in March, 2013.
+The project became an Apache top-level project in March 2013.

-ore information about Apache CloudStack can be found at: http://cloudstack.apache.org/
+More information about Apache CloudStack can be found at: http://cloudstack.apache.org/

 # Documentation